Emergency Medical Evacuation Insurance for Egypt: Costs, Limits & Tips

 Are diving-related accidents covered under evacuation insurance?

-Yes, if you have the correct rider and follow depth and certification rules.
-Technical or solo diving is commonly excluded.
+They may be covered if you have the correct rider and follow the policy’s depth, certification, and supervision rules.
+Technical, solo, deep, or uncertified diving is commonly excluded.